The Commission: Meet the Commissioners

 Brian brings a wealth of education, experience, and expertise to the Public Service Commission.
-During the campaign, he focused on all aspects of the mission of the Commission.
+During his first campaign, he focused on all aspects of the mission of the Commission.
 Dr. Kalk connected with the voters who agreed with the Fargo Forum when it endorsed his election by stating that he was the “Perfect Fit” for the PSC.

 His educational background and experience is exceptional.
 He was born and raised in Bottineau, North Dakota and graduated from Bottineau High School in 1984.
 Brian enlisted in the Marine Corps in 1987.
 As an enlisted man, he served around the world as a communication non-commissioned officer.
 He deployed and served in both Desert Shield and Desert Storm resulting in the liberation of Kuwait.

 While in the Marine Corps, he received his Bachelors' Degree in Political Science from Campbell University, N.C., and was then selected to Officers Candidate School and commissioned in Quantico, Va.
 As a Logistics Officer he participated in numerous operations and exercises at home and abroad, to include the evacuations of the American Embassies in Liberia and the Central African Republic.

 In June 1999, Major Kalk was selected to the Marine Corps Advanced Degree Program; returned to North Dakota and earned his Masters in Environmental Engineering from North Dakota State University.
 Brian was then assigned to Marine Corps Base Camp Pendleton as the Base Environmental Compliance Officer in 2001.